toxinu/sofart/README.rst

 Sofart
 ======

-Python embedded and non-relationnal database.
+Python in-memory embedded and non-relationnal database.

 For production and test, heavly inspired by `Mongodb <http://www.mongodb.org/>`_.

 There are three serializers at this time, ``msgpack``, ``Pickle`` and ``Json`` for storage.

-	Can be use in single (default) and multi user.
-	It means "data in ram" or "data in file".
+Sofart can be use out-of-memory with ``multi`` mode but it's very not encourage.
+Perfomances are so bad.

 	Sofart is Python 3 ready.

 Installation
 ------------